Hymenoscyphus fraxineus has been isolated from the roots of symptomatic trees, as well as from leaves, shoots and branch/stem lesions.

 It can be spread through the movement of diseased ash plants and logs or unsawn wood from infected trees.
 Until a ban was applied on all movement of ash trees and seeds in October 2012, high volumes of ash (F. excelsior) were imported every year either for forestry or non-forestry purposes; therefore the potential for entry of the pathogen to the UK was very high.

 However, the theory that spores wind-blown from the continent are a common source of entry is now widely accepted, as cases recorded in the wider environment were initially located in the eastern parts of the country.
 The density of wider environment infections is still greatest in the east but there have now also been cases recorded in many other areas.
+Because the disease is now so widespread the movement ban on ash within the UK and from EU countries has now been lifted.

 The fungus is also seed-borne.